HISPlayer/UnityVisionOS-SDK/mr-mode.md

     {
         StreamProperties stream = multiStreamProperties[eventInfo.playerIndex];

-        // Unity.PolySpatialObjectUtils.MarkDirty(renderTexture) is use to render correctly on Mixed Reality mode
+        // Unity.PolySpatialObjectUtils.MarkDirty(renderTexture) is used to render correctly on Mixed Reality mode
         // Use the RenderTexture attached to the stream with index {eventInfo.playerIndex}" PolySpatialObjectUtils.MarkDirty(stream.renderTexture);
     }